Funding: Agenzia Italiana per la Cooperazione allo Sviluppo

 Collaborators: Lebanese Spotlight; Imam al-Mahdi Scouts; Islamic Risala Scout Association; Al Rihab High School for Girls; Hassan Kassir High School; Borderless NGO

-Working from the colour chart of the annual temperature change in Lebanon in the last two decades, we used colours and drawings to discuss the urgent topic of climate change with children and youth from Ouzai, Beirut.
+Working from the colour chart of the annual temperature change in Lebanon between 1901 and 2021, we used colours and drawings to discuss the urgent topic of climate change with children and youth from Ouzai, Beirut.
 This participatory mural was implemented on a recently built pier in the Ouzai port.

 The aim of this project was to raise awareness on this timely topic of climate change and enable a safe space for children and youth to express their emotions and discuss the impact this is having on their lives.